The Chosen Adventures

-The Chosen Adventures is an American animated children's television series created by filmmaker Dallas Jenkins.
-It is an animated spinoff of the live action Christian historical drama television series The Chosen.
+The Chosen Adventures is an American animated Christian children's television series created by filmmaker Dallas Jenkins.
+It is an animated spinoff of the live-action Christian historical drama television series The Chosen.
 The series is the first in a series of Bible-inspired stories that is co-produced by Amazon MGM Studios and Jenkins' company 5&2 Studios.
 The series depicts the life of Jesus through the eyes of two children named Abby and Joshua.
 The voice cast includes Jonathan Roumie as Jesus, Romy Fay as Abby, Paul Walter Hauser as Sheep, Elizabeth Tabish as Mary Magdalene, Yvonne Orji as Pigeon, Danny Nuci as Abba and Jordin Sparks as Fish.
 The series was directed by Keith Alcorn, and released on Amazon Prime Video on October 17, 2025.

 Premise

 The Chosen Adventures follows the adventures of nine-year old Abby, her friend Joshua, and their animal friends Sheep and Pigeon during the time of the New Testament Gospels.
 They meet Jesus during their adventures in Galilee.
 The series seeks to teach young viewers about faith, friendship, God's love and Jesus's message.